 Sumilon Island is a small sandbar island located just a short boat ride around from Oslob.
-Sumilon Island is an epic spot for spending the day relaxing, exploring and swimming in some of the clearest water in Cebu.
+There’s no doubt that Sumilon Island is an epic spot for spending the day relaxing, exploring and swimming in some of the clearest water in Cebu.

 Since Sumilon sandbar is an island just off the coast, you’re going to need to catch a boat ride from the Oslob side of Cebu.

 Consider an online day-pass for pool access + boat transfer: BlueWater Sumilon Day Pass

 There are several boat operators that transport tourists and locals between the mainland and Sumilon everyday.
 However, don’t get caught paying for a private boat.

 Instead, the local option is to share a boat or “banka” with others.
 If you’re getting a tricycle over to the boats, you can ask your driver for a cheap local boat transfer.
 Otherwise, head to the location pinned on the map below.

 Once you arrive, ask for a shared boat.
 This means that the boat transport operators get a fair, fixed price for the journey.
 This way, up to 10 people can share the cost of the trip to Sumilon.